 Use black/espresso wax for an aged antique look

-For even more aged look go with a black/espresso wax using a wax brush.
-Have a look at the video below for more tips
+For an even more aged look go with a black/espresso wax using a wax brush.
+Have a look at the video below for more tips:

 Dry brushing is fast, dries in no time, and requires very little paint.
 It’s great for a piece with a lot of raised wood grain, as it pulls the texture out perfectly.
 This technique is great for whitewashing as well.
 The result is more shabby chic/ unfinished.